gilmore-lab/databrary-authorizations/Templates-PIs.md

 Email: Karen
 Copy: authorize@databrary.org

-Subject: Following up on your authorization request
+Subject: Please review and send: Following up on your authorization request

 Email: [FILL IN]